 Students from schools that the RIA has an exchange agreement with can apply for an exchange period ranging from 3 months …

-Application deadline: 1 March kl 13:00, 2017 Project studies in Fine Arts are part of the RIA’s selection of postgraduate courses. …
+Project studies in Fine Arts are part of the RIA’s selection of courses on the advanced level.
+The course …